 Many people rate Sekumpul Waterfall as one of the most beautiful waterfalls on the Island of Gods, Bali.

-The main attraction that makes Sekumpul Waterfall famous to its visitors is because it actually consists of a group of waterfalls.
+The main attraction that makes Sekumpul Waterfall famous to its visitors is that it actually consists of a group of waterfalls.

 There are seven waterfalls in one location, you’ll sometimes hear it referred to as The Seven Point Waterfall.